-As workplaces start to reopen, organizations are finding that their workforce is not keen to give up remote work.
+Organizations are finding that their workforce is not keen to give up remote work.
 People who started working remotely due to COVID-19 overwhelmingly support it and want to continue doing so.
 Companies can no longer say that they can’t operate remotely (a common reason to avoid remote work pre-2020), but with an ongoing global pandemic, they also can’t ask employees to come back to the office full-time.
 The most popular solution is the thing that every organization seems to be grappling with at the moment — the hybrid model.

-What is a Hybrid Work Model?
+What Is a Hybrid Work Model?

 People refer to the hybrid model a lot, but there isn’t exactly one clearly defined example.
 Ultimately, it involves some combination of working remotely and from an office.
 So far, the hybrid model looks different for every organization, but there are a few clear themes.
 Whatever the specifics, however, companies that choose to incorporate a hybrid model will all face some challenges.